sensedeep/dynamodb-onetable/README.md

     ...
 }
 ```

+Note the hash and sort names are schema property names which may differ from table attribute names if you are using mapping.

 The `project` property can be set to 'all' to project all attributes to the secondary index, set to 'keys' to project only keys and may be set to an array of properties to specify an explicit list of attributes to project.
 The `project` property is used by the Table.createTable API.